The Water Diviner: Production

 The story concept originated from a single line in a letter written by Lieutenant-Colonel Cyril Hughes, who was a worker in the Imperial War Graves unit.
 The footnote simply said, “One old chap managed to get here from Australia, looking for his son’s grave.”
 After a year of research, the writers were unable to identify the man or his son, which gave them the freedom to imagine a story which would become their screenplay.

 On 18 June 2013, it was announced that Crowe had signed to make his directorial debut with an historical drama film The Water Diviner from a screenplay written by Andrew Knight and Andrew Anastasios.
 He would also star in the film.
 Producers would be Troy Lum, Andrew Mason and Keith Rodger and it was set to be shot in Australia and Turkey.
 On 25 March 2014, it was announced that Seven West Media and Seven Group Holdings would co-finance the film.
-On 7 November 2014, Warner Bros. acquired the US rights to the film.
+On 7 November 2014, Warner Bros.
+Pictures acquired the US rights to the film.